michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.2 =
+- Fixed a bug in the widget factory class that mixing fields without a section and with a section caused duplicated fields.
 - Changed to accept a string to be set in the `class` argument of the section definition array.

 = 3.5.1.1 - 2015/01/24 =